 The Buffet / Sideboard

 A buffet or sideboard is a classic accent for a dining table.
-They provide storage for dishes, flatware, and linens, and serve as a surface for food and centrepieces.
+They provide storage for dishes, flatware, and linens, and serve as a surface for food and centerpieces.
 When selecting a buffet or sideboard, there’s one question you need to ask: open or closed?

 Closed storage is a smart choice when you don’t want to worry about displaying items neatly.
-You can close the doors and leave the inside a mess and no one will ever know.
+You can close the doors and leave them inside a mess and no one will ever know.
 Open shelving breathes more and has a lighter feeling than a closed piece, you need to make sure the items you have on display look nice and are regularly dusted.